The Ingenues: Early career

+Among the songs produced by this group, these three are considered top songs by Apple Music: Shaking the blues Away, Keep Sweeping The CobWebs, and Tiger Rag.
+The list contains about twenty three songs.

 Maids and Music was produced independently by Milton Schwarzwald's Nu-Atlas Productions and released as a 16mm home movie by Pictoreels.
 Sequences from this and other Schwarzwald short subjects were also re-edited into Soundies; in the case of Maids and Music the Soundies excerpt was titled "Ray Fabing's Versatile Ingenues".

 Members

 According to Variety magazine in 1927, the players were: